 Lucky me, I found a hot glass business just outside of downtown Atlanta that held classes, had a small gallery and even allowed a few local artists to rent some time!
 Perfect.

 Except that the studio was close to an hour from my home, and my rental price seemed to magically continue to rise, to a point where it didn’t make sense to rent time when I could set up a hobby shop in my garage at home.

 Life As A Blown Glass Hobbyist

-About once a week, sometimes more, sometimes less, I return to the studio and produce a very limited number of art glass pieces.
-At this point, given my focus on learning the many glass blowing skills I should have learned when I first started, that means I am not very productive, maybe only one or two finished pieces a week!
-If I start making smaller objects, like drinking glasses or paperweights, I may end up making about 5-10 in a session.
+About once a week, sometimes twice, sometimes not at all, I head to my garage and produce a very limited number of art glass pieces.
+At this point, given my focus on learning the many glass blowing skills I should have learned when I first started, that means I am not very productive, maybe only a handful of finished pieces a week!
+If I am making smaller objects, like pumpkins, drinking glasses or paperweights, I may end up with a few that I really like during one glassblowing session.

 Now that I have the time to practice in my own garage, and occasionally attend a workshop with some really great glassblowers, I find that I have a greater range of possibilities than I did when I was blowing glass full time.
 I no longer have to worry about overhead or meeting gallery expectations, I simply choose what to make each and every day I fire up my equipment.

 Now that I am settled in Atlanta, for the time being at least, I have started to update my website with a few pieces that I have on hand that are available for purchase.
 Or if someone prefers, we could probably work out a custom order as well, I aim to please!